Air Source Heat Pump Cost UK (2026 Guide)

 Heat Pump Cost vs Gas Boiler

 Heat pumps usually cost more to install than a gas boiler, but the comparison is not just about upfront price.
-Heat pumps can offer lower carbon emissions, better long-term efficiency, and potentially lower running costs in well-designed systems.
+Heat pumps can offer lower carbon emissions, better long-term efficiency and potentially lower running costs in well-designed systems.

 Still using a gas boiler?
-Read our guide to replacing a gas boiler with a heat pump including radiator upgrades, hot water changes and installation costs.
+Read our guide to replacing a gas boiler with a heat pump, including radiator upgrades, hot water changes and installation costs.

 Gas Boiler